AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--state`

 Filter activities by state: in_progress, pending, complete, or cancelled.
-If a list is given as a single value (e.g. &quot;a,b,c&quot;) it will be split by commas and/or whitespace.
+Values may be split by commas (e.g. &quot;a,b,c&quot;) and/or whitespace.

 -  Default: `[]`
 -  Requires a value